TubercularOx/darkhaunter/occultism.md

 *d20 Call of Cthulhu* is not the best-organized book, and niche rules like this are scattered throughout, affecting many skills.

-Rich probably decided he wanted a *Call of Cthulhu* spell in the story first, read the full spell list, and selected *Word of Recall* as one that could be framed as strange and mysterious when altered.
-In this scenario, the *Escape* scene would have been written around this choice. &#x20;

-While reviewing the spell list, Rich would have also encountered *Detect Life* along the way.
+I feel like the chance of Rich encountering *Detect Life* is extremely high.
+The *Escape* scene suggests that Rich first conceived of a dramatic moment in which the Monster in the Dark would cast a *Call of Cthulhu* spell.
+Having decided on that, he likely reviewed the spell list and selected *Word of Recall* as one that could be reframed as strange and mysterious.
+If this was the case, then the *Escape* scene would have been constructed around that choice, and along the way, Rich would have encountered *Detect Life*, which may have inspired the trenchant political analysis scene. &#x20;

 The three relevant skills are Knowledge (Biology), Knowledge (Occult), and Cthulhu Mythos.
 If goblins fall under Knowledge (Occult), then the Monster in the Dark could reasonably know something this detailed.